Skip to content Donate

 Vinci holding a Wilson's Warbler at the Iona Island Bird Observatory

-Vinci has been an active member of WildResearch since 2011, joined the Board of Directors in 2018, and served as President from 2022 to 2025.
+Vinci (she/her) has been part of WildResearch since 2011 and has enjoyed contributing in many ways—from fieldwork at the banding station to serving on the Membership Services & Outreach, Iona Island Bird Observatory, and Grants committees.
+She joined the Board of Directors in 2018 and served as President from 2022 to 2025.

 Director: Myles Lamont, R.P.Bio, C.W.B, E.P, A.Sc.T.